AimiKass/PCRemoteController/README.md

 # PCRemoteController

-<h4> When you are bored on your chair and the mouse is literally half meter from your hand and you know very well that you will sit and listen that awful music or watch the video you should skip because you are a f@ck1n9 bored piece of 5h1t ....
+<h4> When you are bored on your chair and the mouse is literally half meter from your hand and you know very well that you will sit and listen that awful music or watch the video you should skip because you are a f@ck1n9 bored piece of 5h1t .... </h4>
-Well, i have a solution for you my friend !!!</h4>
+<h4>Well, i have a solution for you my friend !!!</h4>